nicnacnic/nodecg-dacbot/README.md

 **The commands don't work!**

 Are you sure you're typing in the command correctly?
-Available commands are `connect`, `disconnect`, and `help`.
+Available commands are `connect`, `disconnect`, `volume`, and `help`.
 Make sure you include a space between the ping and the command.
 Also, check your bot console for any potential errors.

 **The bot crashes when speaking from my browser!**

-See [Bugs](https://github.com/nicnacnic/DACBot/blob/main/README.md#bugs) below.
 Due to an issue with Discord.JS, only desktop/mobile is supported at the moment.
 Hopefully this gets fixed soon, but for the meantime make sure you're using deskop/mobile only.

-**There's an echo!**
-This is caused by moving DACBot into a channel with other users.
-Disconnect and reconnect the bot instead to avoid this issue.
-You can also restart NodeCG to fix it.

-## Bugs
-- DACBot will **not** work if a user is connecting from the browser.
-It only works on desktop/mobile.
-It will crash the bot so don't attempt it.
-This appears to be a limitation with Discord.JS, the library used to write the bot.
-- Don't move DACBot into another VC with users, it will cause the stream to echo.
-Instead disconnect the bot then reconnect it in the new channel.

 ## Contributing
 If you have any suggestions or bugfixes, please submit a pull request!
 Before you do, please make sure you **test your code** to make sure the bot works correctly with your new changes.